Choosing a telescope is the biggest decision we make as backyard astronomers.

 Astronomers on a Budget

-These budget, entry-level models cost no more than about $250.
+These budget, entry-level models cost no more than about $250 and help you get started with amateur astronomy.

-Click the button for pricing on Amazon, or the ‘Full Review’ link to see why we recommend these models.
+Click the button for pricing on Amazon or Telescope.com, or the ‘Full Review’ link to see why we recommend these models.

-If you have a little more money to spend on your first telescope, but you don’t want to go crazy, then these are the models for you.
+If you have a little more money to spend on your first telescope, but you don’t want to go crazy, then these telescope reviews are for you.

-Click the button for pricing on Amazon, or the ‘Full Review’ link to see why we recommend these models.
+Click the button for pricing on Amazon or Telescope.com, or the ‘Full Review’ link to see why we recommend these models.

-At this level, you’re either upgrading from a cheaper scope, or you’re keen to enter backyard astronomy with the best model you can afford.
+At this level, you’re either upgrading from a cheaper scope, or you’re keen to enter backyard astronomy with the best telescope you can afford.

-Click the button for pricing on Amazon, or the ‘Full Review’ link to see why we recommend these models.
+Click the button for pricing on Amazon or Telescope.com, or the ‘Full Review’ link to see why we recommend these models.

-This is our pick of the best professional telescopes of 2020.
-These are serious pieces of astronomy kit and only worth the money for stargazers with plenty of experience.
+This is our pick of the best professional telescopes of 2021.
+These amazing telescopes are serious pieces of astronomy kit and only worth the money for stargazers with plenty of experience.

 How to Pick the Best Telescope for You